rweigel/dirwalk/README.md

-# Dirwalk - Create recursive directory listing of HTTP files and directories.
+# Dirwalk - Recursive HTTP directory listing

 - Directory listings are cached in memory.
 - Filters may be applied to directories and files.